 \begin{msout} (2*a+b)*F_{mn} \end{msout}

-\begin{sout} (x_{a}^{a}+z_{n}^{n})*X^{m}*X_{m} \end{sout} As one can see, Redberry tries to factor out parts of products which contain all multipliers which have nonzero number of "outer" indices\footnote{Multipliers like $(\kappa{}^\mu{}_\mu+\sigma{}^\alpha{}_\alpha)$ are considered to have no "outer" indices, wile tensors like $x{}^m{}_m$ are considered to have "outer" indices, because they contribute to a whole product indices.}.
+\begin{sout} (x_{a}^{a}+z_{n}^{n})*X^{m}*X_{m} \end{sout} As one can see, Redberry tries to factor out parts of products which contain all multipliers which have nonzero number of ``outer'' indices\footnote{multipliers like $(\kappa{}^\mu{}_\mu+\sigma{}^\alpha{}_\alpha)$ are considered to have no ``outer'' indices, wile tensors like $x{}^m{}_m$ are considered to have ``outer'' indices, because they contribute to a whole product indices.}.

-The other important detail is the ordering of summands and multipliers within sums and products.
+The other important detail is ordering of summands and multipliers within sums and products.
 Elements of sums and products are sorted by their 32 bit hash codes.
-Hashes for simple tensors (e.g. \inlinecode{x} or \inlinecode{k_p}) are generated randomly at each Redberry run, while the hashes of complex tensors (e.g. \inlinecode{Sin[x]*k_i}) are calculated according to certain complex rules\footnote{The most important property of hash functions defined for complex tensors is its "insensibility" for particular names of indices but "sensibility" for their contractions.
-So, renaming of dummy or free indices is not affecting hash code, but changing the structure of contractions (e.g. contraction of two free indices) does.}.
+Hashes for simple tensors (e.g. \inlinecode{x} or \inlinecode{k_p}) are generated randomly at each Redberry run, while hashes of complicated tensors (e.g. \inlinecode{Sin[x]*k_i}) are calculated according to certain complex rules\footnote{The most important property of hash functions defined for complex tensors is its "insensibility" for particular names of indices but "sensibility"for their contractions.
+So, renaming of dummy or free indices does not affect hash code, but any modification of structure of contractions (e.g. contraction of two free indices) does.}.
 Usage of the pseudorandom generator allows to obtain nearly uniform distribution of hashes of tensors, which significantly improves performance.
-However, drawback of this approach is that ordering of expressions changes from run to run, and e.g. product \inlinecode{a*b*c} will be sorted differently at different runs (\inlinecode{b*c*a} or \inlinecode{b*a*c} etc.).
-Of course, all similar expressions will have similar ordering in the current session.
-Still, Redberry have tools to fix the seed of pseudorandom generator inside, so that expressions will have equal ordering from run to run.
+However, the ordering of expressions changes from run to run, and e.g. product \inlinecode{a*b*c} will be sorted differently at different runs (\inlinecode{b*c*a} or \inlinecode{b*a*c} etc.).
+Of course, all similar expressions will have similar ordering in current session.
+Still, Redberry have tools to fix the seed of pseudorandom generator inside, so that expressions will have same ordering from run to run.

+It should be clarified that reduction to SF is a light-weight operation which does not perform any time-consuming simplifications.

-In contrast to many other tensors-oriented CASs, like xAct \cite{xAct} or Cadabra \cite{Cadabra}, Redberry do not pay attention to the so-called indices canonicalization (sorting) problem.
-It uses fundamentally different approach for the problem of tensors comparison, which internally takes into account symmetry properties of tensors and does not depend on any particular canonical form of tensor indices.
+In contrast to many other tensors-oriented CASs, like xAct \cite{xAct} or Cadabra \cite{Cadabra}, Redberry does not use so-called indices canonicalization (sorting) approach.
+It uses another approach for the problem of tensors comparison and simplification, which will be discussed in more detail in Sec.~\ref{sec_IndexMapping}~and~\ref{sec_versus}.